-Dept.: You Built What?!
+- Dept: You Built What?!

-Cost: Roughly $600
+- Cost: roughly $600

-Time: 8 hours
+- Time: 8 hours

-to a Web page; log his consumption for the night, week or month (and cut him off if you like); and keep track of his tab.
+Mike Wakerly’s keg fridge will tell you.
+It’ll also estimate the drinker’s blood alcohol level and post it to a web page; log his consumption for the night, week, or month (and cut him off if you like); and keep track of his tab.
 The Kegbot can even send you a text message when the beer supply runs low.

+Wakerly, a software engineer, got the idea during a spell of unemployment just before grad school.
 He built a microcontroller that directs a valve and a flow meter, and spliced both into the tap line of an everyday keg fridge.
-Then he wrote custom software for an attached Linux computer that can look up drinkers in a database and post their pour total to the Web.
+Then he wrote custom software for an attached Linux computer that can look up drinkers in a database and post their pour total to the web.
 (See Wakerly’s drinks at kegbot.org.)

 Wakerly solved a few unexpected problems along the way—for one, the not-so-great taste you get when you splice gizmos into the beer line with brass fittings from the nearest hardware store.
 For another, extra parts in the line, such as the spinning paddle of the flow meter, can make the tap sputter and the beer foam too much.
 Still unsolved: the microcontroller board Wakerly will send you to build your own Kegbot has an exposed 120-volt section right next to the low-voltage digital lines.
 So you might want to calculate your own blood alcohol level before installing it.
 Read on to see how the Kegbot works.

 How the Kegbot works

 1. A standard “kegerator” uses a CO2 canister to pressurize the beer in the keg and force it through a tube to the tap, usually connected via a hole drilled in the fridge’s top or front.

 2. Each approved drinker gets a digital ID button with a unique 64-bit code.
 To pour a drink, plug your button into a reader, where it makes electrical contact.